cfaqiri/codechallenge/README.md

 # Routes
 ## Register
-The endpoing to register an account can be accessed via a POST request to the '/register' url.
+The endpoint to register an account can be accessed via a POST request to the '/register' url.
+## Login
+The endpoint to sign in can be accessed via a POST request to the '/login' url.
 ## Upload
 The endpoint to upload a file can be accessed via a POST request to the '/upload' url.
 ## Retrieve